 We are moving into an increasingly DNA-first world of clinical medicine, where the DNA sequence data will be available for decision making prior to the patient’s visit to your office or hospital.
 In this DNA-first world, we will all need point-of-care decision support and we hope in these early years of genomic medicine that you find this book to be useful in your decision support needs.
 In addition to the detailed information in this book, several online resources including annotated genomic glossaries are available and listed in the supplementary materials.

 Importantly, enthusiasm about genomic medicine should not lead to an abandonment of the classic tools of clinical medicine that are needed to inform care.
 First and foremost among these tools are the history and physical examination.
 The importance of environmental influences on health must not be overlooked [ref Willett].
 While this text gives great attention to the “nature” side of the nature versus nurture equation, there are many other sources of important information on the role of environment in all diseases including that which is considered as “genetic” [ref Harrisons].

 The Evolving Role for Family Health History

 Family health history has been used in clinical medicine for generations as a proxy for genetic information in efforts to predict disease risk in patients.
 In contrast to its previous application, in the era of DNA-first genomic medicine, family health history will increasingly be used to add context to the DNA sequence data.
-Since every patient will be revealed to have rare genetic changes, so rare that they may only exist within their immediate ...
+Since every patient will be revealed to have rare genetic changes, so rare that they may only exist within ...